ShaAnder/100DaysPY/Day40-60/Day58_Project-Startup_Website_In_Flask/readme.txt

 ### --- TO DO / FUTURE PLANS --- ###

-Good training and experience for building websites with HTML and learning python backend tech
+Good training and experience for doing webdev backend with python, not a thing i'd persue but having the ability to do it is always good